 Advocating is one of those invaluable professional skills, irrespective of what you do for a living.
 It’s something of a hybrid between influencing (where you’re usually making a softer push) and selling (where you’re making a harder push), and it’s an important blend of the two.

 Despite its importance, however, advocating is uncomfortable for many people, particularly when it comes to advocating for themselves in the workplace.
-It feels boastful or self-serving.
-Still, it’s absolutely necessary, and trust us, most of your co-workers are making their own pitches, so if you don’t learn how to advocate for yourself at work, you’re going to get left behind.
+It can feel boastful or self-serving, yet knowing how to advocate for yourself at work is crucial for your career success.

 Are You Advocating for Yourself?